By Ashok Prasad, Founder, Niyyam

 Ask yourself:

-- Do I want simplicity or higher return potential?
+- Do I want simplicity or higher returns?

-How to Choose the Right Mutual Fund for a structured approach.
+How to Choose the Right Mutual Fund in India (A Beginner’s Practical Guide)

 Role of SIP in Both Strategies